absmach/magistrala/docs/dev-guide.md

 go get github.com/nats-io/go-nats
 ```

-This will install `gnatsd` binary that can be simply run by invoking
+This will install `gnatsd` binary that can be simply run by executing:

 ```
 gnatsd